 - Website Design to Bring Strategy to Life

-The easiest way to get these steps done is to assign a pro in each of these points 1-5 and let them work on their area of expertise.
+The easiest way to breeze through these steps is to assign a pro with expertise in each of the 5 areas.

 I’ll dive in on each of these below.